GarrettRector/GarrettRector/README.md

 ## Current Projects and the order of their prioritization
 * I am currently working on [Jchat](https://github.com/GarrettRector/JChat)
-* I also plan to continue development on [RLAC](https://github.com/GarrettRector/RLAC)
+* I also plan to continue development on [RLAC](https://github.com/GarrettRector/RLAC-V2), Which is the second version of [RLAC](https://github.com/GarrettRTector/RLAC), Which is deprecated
 * [JSProxy](https://github.com/GarrettRector/JSProxy) is also being worked on, but its really annoying to work on networking with my current setup.
 Might move it to a different language.
 * I've also created [New Mans Sky](https://github.com/GarrettRector/NewMansSky), a unity clone of No mans sky, which is essentially everything you ever hated about no mans sky (and loved), but fixed.